OSU-BMBL/BMBL-analysis-notebooks/RNAseq_Downstream_Analysis.md

 The volcano plot can be used the visualize the log of the p-value on the Y-axis and log fold cahnge of samples on the X-axis.

-The dashed line on the image of the plot below represents the cutoff to annotate differentially expressed genes.
+The dashed line on the the plot represents the cutoff to annotate differentially expressed genes.
 In this example, the cut-off for log2 fold-change is >|1.5|, and the cutt-off of the adjusted p-value is 0.05.
 The values can be adjusted by the user based on experimental needs.

 ```
 EnhancedVolcano(result,